 Galicia and Bukovyna, with their capital cities of Lviv and Chernivtsi, were the easternmost crownlands of the Austrian part of Austria-Hungary.
-To the north and east of them was the Russian empire, to the south and west Hungary, Galicia was the single largest crownland of Austria (78,497 sq km), but Bukovyna was relatively small (10,451 sq km).
+To the north and east of them was the Russian empire, to the south and west Hungary.
+Galicia was the single largest crownland of Austria (78,497 sq km), but Bukovyna was relatively small (10,451 sq km).
 Galicia had been acquired by Austria in 1772 as its part of the first partition of Poland; Bukovyna had been part of the Ottoman vassal state of Moldavia until Austria occupied it in 1774 and annexed it in 1787.
 Both territories were ethnically mixed.
-Ukrainians lived in the eastern part of Galicia and northern part of Bukovyna, Poles inhabited western Galicia and also predominated in the landlord class, administration and urban population of eastern Galicia.
+Ukrainians lived in the eastern part of Galicia and northern part of Bukovyna.
+Poles inhabited western Galicia and also predominated in the landlord class, administration and urban population of eastern Galicia.
 Romanians inhabited southern Bukovyna and formed a significant part of the landlord class also in the north.
 There was a relatively inconsequential German minority in Galicia and a numerically and politically significant one in Bukovyna.
 Both crownlands contained Jewish minorities of over 10 per cent.
-In 1880 there were 2,551,594 Ukrainians in Galicia and 239,690 in Bukovyna; in 1910 there were 3,208,092 Ukrainians in Galicia (40 per cent of the total population) and 305,101 in Bukovyna (38 per cent).3 change, with the peasantry moving from a natural to a money economy and with a print culture beginning to supplement and then supplant the traditional oral culture in the village.
+In 1880 there were 2,551,594 Ukrainians in Galicia and 239,690 in Bukovyna; in 1910 there were 3,208,092 Ukrainians in Galicia (40 per cent of the total population) and 305,101 in Bukovyna (38 per cent).

+The most marked characteristics of cultural life among the peasantry in Western Ukraine in the late nineteenth and early twentieth centuries was change, with the peasantry moving from a natural to a money economy and with a print culture beginning to supplement and then supplant the traditional oral culture in the village.
 These changes were epoch-making and heralded the extinction of cultural patterns and skills dating back centuries, perhaps millennia.